madannaik/Supervisely/README.md

 5. Now go to Explore->Models there you can find the pre trained models with their weight(U can choose any weight of your choice but the example over here is about Masked-RCNN).
-Scroll down u can find the weight of Maked-RCNN click on that and press clone to add it to your workspace!!
+Scroll down u can find the weight of Mask-RCNN click on that and press clone to add it to your workspace!!

 ![](images/5.png)